Dear readers of ADxS.org, please forgive the disruption.

 Dopamine (weaker)

 in the striatum.
-This involved a large number of both endogenous and exogenous cannabinoid ligands.
-The maximal strength of reuptake inhibition was often equivalent to that of the dopamine reuptake inhibitor GBR12783 and the equilibrative nucleoside reuptake inhibitor dipyridamole.
-Inhibition did not appear to be through the cannabinoid-1 receptor.
+This applies to a large number of endogenous and exogenous cannabinoid ligands.
+The maximum strength of reuptake inhibition often corresponded to that of the dopamine reuptake inhibitor GBR12783 and the equilibrative nucleoside reuptake inhibitor dipyridamole.
+The inhibition was apparently not through the cannabinoid-1 receptor.

-Adenosine, dopamine, and endocannabinoids modulate the release of each other in the dorsolateral striatum, thereby controlling synaptic plasticity.
+Adenosine, dopamine and endocannabinoids modulate the release of each other in the dorsolateral striatum and thus control synaptic plasticity.

 At a second level of interaction, they regulate each other’s action via the formation of receptor heteromers.